tfasanya79/siem_monitoring/README.md

 - System Information: Basic details about the system such as hostname, OS, architecture, and boot time.
 - Network Information: Details about network interfaces, their statuses, and current network connections.
 - Disk Information: Information about disk partitions and their usage.
-- **Memory Information**: Details about virtual and swap memory usage.
+- Memory Information: Details about virtual and swap memory usage.
-- **Process Information**: Information about currently running processes, including their CPU and memory usage.
+- Process Information: Information about currently running processes, including their CPU and memory usage.

 The script can either save the collected data to a JSON file or send it to a SIEM endpoint.

 #### Usage

-1. **Save data to a file**:
+1. Save data to a file:

     ```sh
     python3 siem_data.py